PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

 .. function:: declareMetric(name, type) -> bool

-  .. versionadded:: 1.x
+  .. versionadded:: 1.8.0

   Return true if declaration was successful

-  :param str name: The name of the metric, lowercase alnum characters only
+  :param str name: The name of the metric, lowercase alphanumerical characters and dashes (-) only
   :param str type: The desired type in ``gauge`` or ``counter``

 .. function:: incMetric(name) -> int

-  .. versionadded:: 1.x
+  .. versionadded:: 1.8.0

   Increment counter by one, will issue an error if the metric is not declared or not a ``counter`` Return the new value